KenKundert/remind/README.rst

 either receive a past due notification with an indication that it is being given late, or the process resumes waiting for the appointed time.

+When run, *remind* prints the process ID (PID) of the reminder process that was forked into the background.
+You can run the *kill* program with this PID to delete the reminder.

 You can use pip to install the program::

     pip3 install --user schedule-reminder